 Our son’s shoulders lower and his body relaxes in his dad’s hold.
 “What about when you’re not here?”

-“Then ye have to trust me that I’ve taken the precautions necessary to keep yiz safe.”
+“Then you have to trust me that I’ve taken the precautions necessary to keep yiz safe.”

-One thing about the way Mick speaks to Fitz: our son has a truly impressive vocabulary for a five-year-old.
+One thing about the way Mick speaks to Fitz: our son has a truly impressive vocabulary for a newly turned six-year-old.

 Fitz nods and then looks at me.
 “You’re not scared, are you, mommy?”